Confidence intervals for Proportions in SAS

 \[ B=z\sqrt(z^2 - 2 -\frac{1}{n} + 4rq) \]

-Agresti-Coull Method is a ‘simple solution’ designed to improve coverage compared to the Wald method and still perform better than Clopper-Pearson particularly when the probability isn’t in the mid-range (0.5).
+The Agresti-Coull method is a ‘simple solution’ designed to improve coverage compared to the Wald method and still perform better (i.e. less conservative) than Clopper-Pearson particularly when the probability isn’t in the mid-range (0.5).
 It is less conservative whilst still having good coverage.
 The only difference compared to the Wald method is that it adds two successes and two failures to the original observations (increasing the sample by 4 observations).
-In practice it is not often used.
+In practice it is not often used [Ed: what is the basis for this statement?].

-Jeffreys method is a particular type of Bayesian Highest Probability Density (HPD) Method.
-For proportions, the beta distribution is generally used for the prior, which consists of two parameters alpha and beta.
-Setting alpha=beta=0.5 is called Jeffrey’s prior.
+The Jeffreys method is a particular type of Bayesian Highest Probability Density (HPD) method.
+For binomial proportions, the beta distribution is generally used for the conjugate prior, which consists of two parameters \(\alpha\) and \(\beta\).
+Setting \(\alpha=\beta=0.5\) is called the Jeffreys prior.
 This is considered as non-informative for a binomial proportion.

-\] Jeffreys method is output by SAS using BINOMIAL(LEVEL="Yes" CL=Jeffreys);
+The mid-P method is output by SAS using BINOMIAL(LEVEL="Yes" CL=MIDP);

-The Blaker method is a less conservative alternative to the Clopper-pearson exact test.
-It is also an exact method, but derives the CI by inverting the p-value function of an exact test.
+The Blaker method is a less conservative alternative to the Clopper-Pearson exact CI.
+It derives the CI by inverting the p-value function of a 2-sided exact test, so it achieves strictly conservative 2-sided coverage, but as a result the 1-sided coverage is not strictly conservative.

-The Clopper-pearson CI’s are always wider and contain the Blaker CI limits.
+The Clopper-Pearson CI’s are always wider and contain the Blaker CI limits.
 It’s adoption has been limited due to the numerical algorithm taking longer to compute compared to some of the other methods especially when the sample size is large.
-NOTE: Klaschka and Reiczigel5 is yet another adaptation of this method.
+NOTE: Klaschka and Reiczigel11 is yet another adaptation of this method.

 Example Code using PROC FREQ